Menstrual Health from Menarche to Postmenopause

 2016 About Share the Dignity.
 Share the Dignity (video)

-2016: Interview on removing the GST on menstrual hygiene products.
+2016 Removing the GST on menstrual hygiene products.
 ABC 105.7 Darwin’s Mornings (radio)

 2014 Menstruation Matters.
 Peppermint Magazine (online)